mehdisafavi/flyMe/README.md

 flyMe
 =====
-by rhis jquery plug in you can view flylist.
+by this jquery plug in you can view flylist.